 |Going under water||Nausea|

 These symptoms might look familiar to some of you.
-Sensations of tickle, itching, stinging, burning, and ache can all be experienced by someone with pain hyperacusis for sounds of much lower intensities.
+Sensations of tickle, itching, stinging, burning, and ache can all be experienced by someone with hyperacusis for sounds of much lower intensities.
 Sensations of going under water and flutter might be partially attributed to temporary hearing loss but also may be an expression of TTTS symptoms such as aural fullness and tympanic flutter.
+Pain from sound can feel like a sharp pinch in the ear or a like a burning ache deep in the ear.

 An extensive study on pain, tickle, and loudness discomfort thresholds of normal and hard-of-hearing individuals was performed by SR Silverman during WWII.
 The study included a total of 23 individuals with normal hearing and 33 individuals with mild to profound hearing loss.
 The instruction given during tickle and pain threshold tests is shown below,